Julie Spain Leave a Comment

 Toledo is our #1 pick as the best day trip from Madrid.
 It’s easy to get to, tons of fun to visit, and one of the most interesting small cities to explore in a day in Spain.
 There is a lot to do in Toledo so a day trip here will take a full day of your time.

-For more information, take a look at our One Day in Toledo Itinerary (coming soon), which has suggestions on timing, train tickets, and how to plan your day in Toledo.
+For more information, take a look at our One Day in Toledo Itinerary, which has suggestions on timing, train tickets, and how to plan your day in Toledo.
+It also has recommended hotels in Toledo, if you plan to spend a night or two in town.

 Best Tours of Toledo